AaronGS1999/Drosophila_Tensorflow/README.md

 ---
 ### 1.)
 DATASET PREPARATION

-#### 1.1) Photo taking:
+#### 1.1) Photos:

-To capture the pictures, we use a Bysameyee 8-SA-00 digital microscope which provides more detailed photos.
-Additionally, we use a Canon EOS 70D camera with a 100mm macro objective f/2.8L lens, as this camera will be used for the experiment.
-We also use cardboard of various colors as backgrounds, which helps improve accuracy.
+To capture the pictures, we used a Bysameyee 8-SA-00 digital microscope, which provides more detailed photos.
+Additionally, we used a Canon EOS 70D camera with a 100mm macro objective f/2.8L lens in the experiment.
+We also used cardboard of different colors as backgrounds, which helped to improve accuracy.

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/photo_taking.jpg" | width=800 >
 </p>

 The captured images were sorted into three different folders: one for wild flies, one for white flies, and one for photos with both types of flies.
 However, there were some issues during the training phase with images taken using the Canon camera, which were significantly larger (5470x3072 pixels) than those taken with the digital microscope (1094x912 pixels).
 To address this issue, the python image slicer library (https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/4a60bbc513e815d96bb4fb950f312cb4625300fe/DATA%20PREPARATION/slicer.py) was used to divide the larger images into 20 pieces (1094x768 pixels) to obtain a similar size to that of the microscope images.
 To ensure consistency, photographs were taken under specific conditions, including the use of a simple grid of 20 cells (4 rows * 5 columns) designed in Word and printed on blue cardboard to provide better contrast for the fly colors.
-The camera was positioned at a 90º angle and a specific distance (to be added) from the grid, with the lens focused on the central cells.
+The camera was positioned at a 90° angle and a specific distance (to be added) from the grid, with the lens focused on the central cells.

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/camera_tripod.jpg" | width=300 >